How to Write a Statement of Purpose for Business School

 - Richard Branson

 - Daymond John (FUBU, Shark Tank)

 - Anna Wintour (Vogue magazine editor-in-chief believed to be the inspiration for the book and movie, “The Devil Wears Prada”)

 Give up?
-The answer is, not one of them earned a college degree, and all of them managed to become extremely successful in business, without one.
+The answer is, not one of the successful professionals listed above has earned a college degree, and all of them managed to become extremely successful in business, without one.
 I've earned two graduate degrees, one of them a doctorate in business specializing in marketing.
 And even though I've enjoyed two wonderful careers—in higher education as a college professor, and in business as a corporate marketing professional, still, I can only dream of achieving the kind of financial success in business these men and women achieved, without a college degree.

 So, am I saying you don't need to go to business school to be successful in business.
 Yes, and no. What I mean is, getting a graduate degree in business is not all it takes to achieve success in business.
 I am also saying there is something you and I, and anyone, can learn from people who either didn’t go to business school or to college at all, or those who dropped out of college without completing any type of degree, but still achieved amazing and/or history-making success in business.
 Understanding what it takes to pursue and persist until you succeed in business is what I'm talking about.
 It's not simply what I'm talking about.
 It's what you'll need to show and to tell administrators as you write your Statement of Purpose for business school.